Moon-Hwan/HUnet/README.md

 # Deep learning-based framework for fast and accurate acoustic hologram

 ## Description
-Our framework is for learned neural network which can rapidly generates accurate **acoustic hologram**.
+Our framework is for a learned neural network which can rapidly generate accurate **acoustic hologram**.
 ![architecture](https://user-images.githubusercontent.com/70740386/197447338-8e6e0858-f8a6-49f1-a460-f4be6d41442f.png)
-The framework contains its architecture, networks, loss functions and datasets for training.
+The framework contains its architecture, networks, loss functions, and datasets for training.
 Autoencoder architecture with encoder(neural network) and decoder(simulation method, angular spectrum method).
-Trains the encoder to make output of decoder indentical to the input of encoder.
+Trains the encoder to make the output of the decoder identical to the input of the encoder.

-The paper addressed this framework is in revision now.
+The paper addressed this framework is under review.

 ## Used environment